LivePersonInc/developer-center/pages/documents/guides/Authentication/configuration.md

 *	Implicit or Code Flow

-*	OAuth 2.0 Authentication Endpoint (when web external window is used)
+*	OAuth 2.0 Authentication Endpoint (when separate browser window is used)

+*	OAuth 2.0 Token Endpoint (when Code Flow is used)

+*	OAuth 2.0 JWT Public Key

+*	OAuth 2.0 Client ID

+*	OAuth 2.0 Client Secret (when Code Flow is used)

 *	JS method name and context (when LiveEngage embedded window is used in Web)

-*	OAuth 2.0 Token Endpoint (when Code Flow is used)

-*	OAuth 2.0 Customer JWT customer public key

-*	OAuth 2.0 ClientID

-*	OAuth 2.0 ClientSecret (when Code Flow is used)

 To define the OAuth 2.0 authentication: